setavenger/BIP0352-light-client-specification/README.md

 sender made.
 This process is computationally intensive.
 For that reason light clients need a way to find their UTXOs without having to do all the computation themselves.

+## Important

+A light client wallet should not run on different devices/instances.
+This will lead to states of UTXOs getting messed up if they are not confirmed.
+Using a full node/Electrum server to check UTXO states is possible but will leak privacy as it shows a particular interest in a UTXO.
+If several instances are a requirement, running a full node is the best path to preserve privacy.

 ## Reducing work

 The goal of this specification is to minimize the computational and required bandwidth burden on light clients.
 This